rakunlabs/chore/docs/info/intro.md

 Flow always run with an __endpoint__ and stop until no run node left.
 It is continue to run even return a respond.

+If you use more than one respond node in flow, it will return in first message.

 ### Endpoint

 Endpoint is starting point of the control flow.